18F/handbook/_pages/policies/tech-policies/responding-to-public-disclosure-vulnerabilities.md

 ## 1. Triage the vulnerability

-In order to respond quickly to reports submitted by the public, the TTS Tech Portfolio team has designated a small group of folks who will monitor incoming reports and initiate response accordingly.
-This role has been designated **first responder** and will be assigned in [#vuln-disclosure](https://gsa-tts.slack.com/messages/vuln-disclosure/) with an @ (mention).
-Barring schedule conflicts, the role will rotate weekly.
-The [First Responder schedule](https://docs.google.com/document/d/1rjIUT2ElIWC8wsVGR3sYRqqybcapCnJY7ysGl0IhiH4/edit) is posted in the [#vuln-disclosure](https://gsa-tts.slack.com/messages/vuln-disclosure/) channel topic.
+In order to respond quickly to reports submitted by the public, the TTS Tech Portfolio will monitor incoming reports and initiate response accordingly.
+This role has been designated **first responder** and monitors reports received from the public via emails to [`tts-vulnerability-reports@gsa.gov`](mailto:tts-vulnerability-reports@gsa.gov),  [through this reporting form](https://docs.google.com/forms/d/e/1FAIpQLSdhr6REOq8QRZ3C2cRWVHWbjcGgdNL8_nVSGY1cBSl1-tfkWA/viewform) or the Vulnerability Disclosure platform.

-* *cloud.gov note:* Response team members need to be on the cloud.gov whitelist for outside-of-business-hours email alerts.
-Each new response team member should tell the cloud.gov Product Lead, Director, or Deputy Director to add their email address to the whitelist.

-The **first responder** monitors reports received from the public via emails to [`tts-vulnerability-reports@gsa.gov`](mailto:tts-vulnerability-reports@gsa.gov) or [through this reporting form](https://docs.google.com/forms/d/e/1FAIpQLSdhr6REOq8QRZ3C2cRWVHWbjcGgdNL8_nVSGY1cBSl1-tfkWA/viewform).
-The report is reviewed and the responder categorizes risk according to the potential impact on system **confidentiality**, **integrity**, or **availability**.
 The first responder will then provide a _brief_ overview of the issue in [#vuln-disclosure](https://gsa-tts.slack.com/messages/vuln-disclosure/) and @ (mention) all appropriate personnel.
 At this point, potential impact must be determined quickly to ensure appropriate steps are taken to remediate the reported issue.

 Each metric above receives a single score on potential impact from the following list: